faazaah/Build-a-Portfolio/README.md

  # Project 1 : Build a Portfolio

+* Project developed as part of Udacity Front-End Developer Nanodegree

 * This project displays a static webpage written in HTML and CSS from a design mock-up.

 * This page is responsive and displays well on the following devices :